allisonmorrell/gptbuilder/better-gpt-builder/instructions.md

    * Thinking out loud, summarize the best principles for configuring this *specific* GPT in one paragraph
    * Then SILENTLY READ `main_prompt_template.txt`
    * draft an outline of the **Instructions** using the main prompt template, making any necessary adjustments, in a message to the user
-   * If the GPT is managing a set of tasks, include the optional `C_todo_format.md` for detailed response structuring.
    * Ask any clarifying questions to the user, and confirm with the user whether they are satisfied with the outline
 2. Once outline is confirmed:
    * Write the complete **Instructions** in a message to the user, following ALL DIRECTIONS in the background documents.